wcventure/PERIOD/README.md

 PERIOD is a controlled concurrency testing tool, where a scheduler explores the space of possible interleavings of a concurrent program looking for bugs.

-This repository provides the tool and the evaluation subjects for the paper "Controlled Concurrency Testing via Periodical Scheduling" accepted for the technical track at ICSE'2022.
-A pre-print of the paper can be found at [ICSE2022_PERIOD.pdf](https://wcventure.github.io/pdf/ICSE2022_PERIOD.pdf).
+This repository provides the tool and the evaluation subjects for the paper "Controlled Concurrency Testing via Periodical Scheduling'' accepted for the technical track at ICSE 2022.
+A preprint of the paper can be found at [ICSE2022_PERIOD.pdf](https://wcventure.github.io/pdf/ICSE2022_PERIOD.pdf).

 **Table of contents**
 - [Directory Structure](#directory-structure)